Florida's Vines

 Flower - Clusters of pale greenish-white flowers followed by green berries that are shiny black when mature.

-Earleaf Greenbrier - Smilax auriculata
+Earleaf Greenbriar - Smilax auriculata

 Family - Smilacaceae